 “Please don't cry,” Albus said gently.
 He reached out and wiped away her tears.
 “I'm sorry for what I did.
 For kissing you.
 I should have kept this to myself.
 I know that you and James...I understand how you feel for one another.
 I understand that you will always find a way to be together.”

-"I'm sorry," she said in reply.
-"I love him.
-It will always be him."
+“I'm sorry,” she said in reply.
+“I love him.
+I always have.
+I always will.”

 “Of course,” he muttered.
 “It will always be him.”